The productivity of a workshop depends on the way tools, spaces, and movements work together

 The goal is always the same: to build a workstation where everything has a precise function.

-Designing an ergonomic workstation.
+Designing an ergonomic workshop workstation

-KIRO: manufacturers and consultants for workshop setups.
+KIRO: manufacturers and consultants for workshop setups

 Choosing KIRO means relying on a partner that understands the workshop not only from a product perspective, but also from the perspective of everyday work.

-Its real strength lies in consulting.
 Every workshop has different spaces, workflows, habits, and priorities.
-Some need to optimize a single workstation, others want to renovate an entire technical area, expand their services, or transform the image of their environment to make it look more professional in the eyes of the customer as well.
+Some need to optimize a single workstation, others want to renovate an entire technical area, expand their services, or transform the image of their environment to make it look more professional in the eyes of customers.

-KIRO supports customers in choosing lifts, arranging workbenches, and selecting tool trolleys, cabinets, equipped walls, and technical modules.
+KIRO supports customers in choosing motorcycle lifts, arranging workbenches, and selecting tool trolleys, cabinets, equipped walls, and technical modules.
 The goal is not to sell separate products, but to design workshop setups capable of working as a system.

-From consulting to design: why the layout comes before the purchase.
+From consulting to design: why the layout comes before the purchase

-Many workshops start with the wrong question: “Which product do I need?”
-In reality, even before choosing a motorcycle lift, a workbench, or a tool trolley, you should ask yourself how the workstation needs to function.
+In reality, even before choosing a motorcycle lift, a workbench, or a tool trolley, the first question should be: “How should this workstation function?”

 Take a look at some of our completed projects!